Mexico posts highest homicide rate in decades

 Brazil and Colombia had about 27 homicides per 100,000 inhabitants, still well below Venezuela’s 57 per 100,000, according to a World Bank report.
 El Salvador reported a rate of 60.8 for 2017.

-But some parts of Mexico were singularly violent: The Pacific coast state of Colima had a rate of 93.6 murders per 100,000 inhabitants; Baja California Sur, home to the twin resort towns of Los Cabos, had a rate of 69.1; and Guerrero, home to the resort town of Acapulco, had a rate of 64.2.
+But some parts of Mexico were singularly violent: The Pacific coast state of Colima had a rate of 93.6 murders per 100,000 inhabitants.
+Baja California Sur, home to the twin resort towns of Los Cabos, had a rate of 69.1.
+Guerrero, home to the resort town of Acapulco, had a rate of 64.2.

 By 2015, killings began rising again, and 2017 was the bloodiest year, probably since the early 1990s.